- Silvia Borando

 - Don't push the button by Bill Cotter

 - At first this appears to be a spin-off of Tullet's Press Here but it's actually more akin to The Monster at the end of this book.
 Be prepared to calm down riotous laughter.
 Only offers opportunities for a small number of children to participate.
 It works best if you have two helpers.
+There are a whole bunch of sequels and board books, but I feel that the first one remains the best.

 - Jump by Scott Fischer